Eric Landry was overworked.

 "Great, Chief.
 What do you want to call him?
 Mystery Flying Man?"

 "Oh for goodness sakes, Lois, that's just horrible!"
-Shaking his head and dropping into the soft black chair, Perry White flipped through the pictures Jimmy had taken earlier in the day of the young girl on his tablet.
+Shaking his head and dropping into the soft black chair, Perry White flipped through the pictures Jamie had taken earlier in the day of the young girl on his tablet.
 While he wasn't crazy about the digital revolution, he wasn't a luddite either.
 Great men evolved with the times, and Perry was certainly trying to keep up.
 Besides, making all those prints had been much more expensive than scrolling through a digital album.

 "Kemp!
 You're good with a phrase!
 What'd you got?"
 Perry never looked up, trying to decide between two shots of the little girl.

 "Ken.. er, well, umm..
 I'm sure that he has a name already, Mr. White."